-There is much debate these days on whether Wing Chun is an internal Art or an External one.
-Some will debate that there are internal methods that are the exclusive domain of internal arts such as Tai Chi or Wing Chun, which are not found in say Judo or BJJ.
+There is much debate these days on whether Wing Chun is an internal art or an external one.
+Some say that our power methods are the exclusive domain of internal arts: they are missing in external systems like Judo or BJJ.

-The power methods are different, they will argue.
-The body is utilised in a different way, and although “external” styles may be effective, they simply do not tap into this mystical source of power.
-They only use brute strength, or at least, so goes the theory.
+These power methods are superior, they will argue.
+External styles may be effective, but they do not tap into this mystical source of power.
+They use brute strength, or at least, so goes the theory.

-Having spent the last 20 years training internals through Tai Chi, Bagua and Wing Chun from some very skilled teachers both in China and Australia, and having also trained in so called “external” arts such as Boxing and Judo, I have come to conclude that some of the greatest internal practitioners are to be found in so called external styles.
+I have spent the last 22 years training internals through Tai Chi, Bagua, and Wing Chun.
+I have also trained in “external” arts such as Boxing and Judo.
+I can honestly say that I found some of the best internal practitioners in these so-called external styles.

 The internal vs external debate has become dogmatic and of little practical use.
 Martial Arts should be judged primarily by their effectiveness in combat.
-One can debate all day and all night as to whether the power methods used are internal or external, usually with no resolution.
+One can debate all day and night whether the power methods used are internal or external, usually with no resolution.

-You cannot argue though, with a Judoka that sends you flying through the air, or a Boxer that knocks you out.
+You cannot argue, however, with a Judoka that sends you flying through the air.
 The results speak for themselves.
-Of what practical use is it to cultivate internal power if you cannot use it in against a resisting partner.
+Of what practical use is it to cultivate internal power if you cannot use it against a resisting partner.
 On the other hand, if you defeat your opponent in combat, what difference does it make whether you classify it “internal” or “external”?